+- 490. Special Problems (1-5).
+Variable content in the marketing or transportation area. - 534.
+Purchasing (5).
+Pr., MT 331, Junior standing.
+Objectives, control and the direction of industrial purchasing.
+(Same as MN 534). - 537.
+Sales Management (5).
+Pr., MT 331, MN 310, Junior standing.
 Principles and practices of sound organization and administration of sales organization.
 Includes consideration of: sales department organization, selecting, training, compensating, and supervising salesmen, sales planning, setting up sales territories and quotas and other problems. - 541.
 Consumer and Market Behavior (5).
-Pr., MT 331, Junior Standing.
+Pr., MT 331, Junior standing.
 A comprehensive analysis of the influence of cultural, social and psychological factors upon the motivation and behavior of buyers. - 572.
 Economics of Transportation (5).
-Pr., EC 202, Junior Standing.
+Pr., EC 202, Junior standing.
 The development of systems of transportation.
 Rates are studied as they affect agriculture, commerce and industry.
 Attention is also given to government regulation of transportation agencies. - 573.
 Logistics Management (5).
-Pr., MT 572 or Consent of Instructor.
+Pr., MT 572 or permission of instructor.
 Fundamentals of supply and distribution management in business concerns.
 Includes plant location, inventory control, warehousing and office management.
 Total movement control from raw material to ultimate consumer is emphasized.
 (Same as MN 573). - 578.
 Marketing Problems (5).
-Pr., MT 331, Junior Standing.
+Pr., MT 331, Junior standing.
 Marketing problems, policies, costs, channels of distribution, terminal markets, trade barriers and legislation.